Postgraduate Course: Intermediate Greek (PG) 2 (PGHC11270)

 On completion of this course, the student will be able to:

-- read and understand the set texts of the semester and develop skills in reading independently;
+- demonstrate, by way of coursework and examination as required, that they have read and understood the set texts of the semester and developed skills in reading independently;

-- demonstrate a sound knowledge and understanding of these texts in their literary (and historical and intellectual) context; and of the scholarly literature dealing with them;
+- demonstrate, by way of coursework and examination as required, a sound knowledge and understanding of these texts in their literary (and historical and intellectual) context; and of the scholarly literature dealing with them;

-- demonstrate an adequate acquaintance with Greek grammar and vocabulary to read and translate passages of moderate difficulty without a dictionary, or to translate simple English passages into Greek;
+- demonstrate, by way of coursework and examination as required, an adequate acquaintance with Greek grammar and vocabulary to read and translate passages of moderate difficulty without a dictionary, or to translate simple English passages into Greek;

-- identify and assess bibliography both in English and other modern European languages;
+- demonstrate, by way of coursework and examination as required, the ability to identify and assess bibliography both in English and other modern European languages;

-- develop and sustain independent scholarly argument by formulating appropriate questions and utilising relevant evidence considered in the course.
+- demonstrate, by way of coursework and examination as required, the ability to develop and sustain independent scholarly argument by formulating appropriate questions and utilising relevant evidence considered in the course.